Two men charged following armed robbery at a convenience store will appear at crown court next month

 Two men have now been charged following an armed robbery at a convenience store in Peterlee last weekend.

-The incident occurred at the Simply Food & Drink Store, in York Road, Peterlee, shortly after 8pm last Sunday night (June 9).
+The alleged incident occurred at the Simply Food & Drink Store, in York Road, Peterlee.

 Anthony Wood, 48, of Trimdon Station has been charged with robbery, possession of a firearm with intent to cause fear of violence, burglary and dangerous driving.
 He has been remanded in custody.